-(or staff on duty outside Office Hours)
+(Or staff on duty outside Office Hours)

-- 1. Keep all outside lines available.

-- 2. Accept only emergency in-coming and out-going calls.

-- 3. Be responsible for the removal of an:

-- a.
-Up-to-date list of residents.
+- 1. Keep all outside lines available. - 2.
+Accept only emergency in-coming and out-going calls. - 3.
+Access to a computer for the following: - a.
+Up-to-date list of employees and their telephone numbers. - b.
+Up-to-date list of residents. - c.

-- b.
 Up-to-date list of residents' next-of-kin.